2017 Poseidon Vineyard "The Bench" Chardonnay

 This straw-colored wine bursts with aromatics of Meyer lemon, gardenia and tuberose.
 With a little more time in the glass, a waft of lemon curd and lime oil drift up with soft hints of baking spice.
 While smooth on the entry, the wine maintains a bright acidity similar to that of freshly squeezed lemons.
 A light creaminess coats the mid-palate and finishes with tones of toasted baguette and crushed graham crackers.

-The fruit was pressed whole cluster in small batches and then barrel fermented in new, 300 litre barrels that were lightly toasted specifically for this wine.
-These special, larger format barrels provided all the good things that barrel fermentation brings to Chardonnay: full body and sweeter flavors.
+The fruit was pressed whole-cluster in small batches and then barrel-fermented in new, 300-liter barrels that were lightly toasted specifically for this wine.
+These special, larger-format barrels provided all the good things that barrel fermentation brings to Chardonnay: full body and sweeter flavors.
 The unique low toast of the barrels ensured that the fruit aromas and flavors would shine through.
 A special yeast strain was used to promote a long fermentation, adding a new level of complexity to this wine.
 Lees stirring after Malolactic fermentation was employed to boost the smooth, elegant texture.

 Alex Beloz, Winemaker